Market-Inik/Market-Inik/README.md

 ##Overview
 ###Description
-Market INIK is a multi vendor e-commerce mobile app, that will help the haitians's students willing to envolve their business but don't have enough money to pay for the services(digital marketing) to reach their entreprise at the top to be competitive to the others.
-Even if the target is the students, others people will have access to create a seller account.
+Market INIK is a multi-vendor e-commerce mobile application, which will help Haitian students who are ready to increase the turnover of their company but do not have enough money to pay for services (digital marketing) In order to reach the top and/or become competitive.
-Before the bootcamp we was thinking to have a application web first, that's mean it will surely a web application too.
+Even if the targets are students, any supplier meeting our terms and conditions will be able to create a seller account.

 ###App Evaluation
 [Evaluation of your app across the following attributes]

 Category:E-commerce
-Mobile:
+Mobile:Before the bootcamp we was thinking to have a application web first, that's mean it will surely a web application too.
 Story: From a whatsapp group assembling about 200 students to a mobile app assembling a lot of students from different universities.
-Market:Students/ schoolchild/Youngs
+Market:Students/ schoolchild/Youngs,in general anyone who is interested in electronic commerce.
-Habit: Using the proximity among the the students to connect the to a market, the stategy of word of mouth will extend the market's audience
+Habit: By using the proximity between students to connect to a market, the famous word-of-mouth process will expand the market's audience.
-Scope:Give the entreprises access to a mobile app to expose and sell their products
+Scope:Give the entreprises access to a mobile app to expose and sell their products.

 ##Product Spec
 ###1.
 User Stories (Required and Optional)
 Required Must-have Stories

 1. User can Login as buyer
-2.User can Login as seller
-3.User can Login with facebook(Buyer)
+2.User can click on a switch button to add a request to the team to become a seller 3.User can Login with facebook(Buyer)
 4.User can Login with email(Buyer)
 5.User can Sign Up as buyer
-6.User can Sign Up as seller
+6.After agreement user can create seller's account 7.The seller can log in to his seller account
-7.Buyer can require access to stwitch to seller 8.Seller can post their product and user will see the product seller(Business)'profile 9.The product must be listed in category
+8.Seller can post their product and user will see the product seller(Business)'profile 9.The product must be listed in category
 10. User can chat with the seller when he is intersted to a product 11.Seller can delete a product
 12.Seller can add or update product's price
 13.User can explore the market even if he doesn't have a account

 …
 Optional Nice-to-have Stories